AdaCore/gnatstudio/docs/users_guide/compilation.rst

 .. index:: menu; build --> run --> custom

-:menuselection:`Build --> Run --> Custom...`
+* :menuselection:`Build --> Run --> Custom...`

    Similar to the option above, except you can run any arbitrary executable.
-If the `SHELL` environment variable is defined (to e.g.
-   `/bin/sh`), then the syntax used to execute the command is the one for that shell.
-Otherwise, the GPS spawns the command directly without any shell interpretation.
+If the :samp:`SHELL` environment variable is defined (to e.g.  :file:`/bin/sh`), then the syntax used to execute the command is the one for that shell.
+Otherwise, GPS spawns the command directly without any shell interpretation.

 .. index:: menu; build --> settings --> targets

-:menuselection:`Build --> Settings --> Targets`
+* :menuselection:`Build --> Settings --> Targets`

     Opens the Target Configuration Dialog.
 See
     :ref:`The_Target_Configuration_Dialog`.